 The specification states that you need to be able to explain, identify and evaluate each of the following methods of measuring the brain;

 All of which is explained below.
-Additionally I have included examples of research where this method has been used and what is can tell us.
-I would recommend you read these to help give you a bit more of a contextual framework towards your understanding.
+Additionally I have included examples of research where this method has been used and what it can tell us.
+I would recommend you read these to help give you a bit more of a contextual framework to help your understanding.

-Understanding human thought and behavior can take many approaches, but to really understand how the brain works, you need to look inside it.
-This needn’t be as gruesome as it sounds, as many brain imaging methods today are entirely non-invasive.
+There are many different approaches to understanding human thought and behaviour, but to really understand how the brain works, you need to look inside it.
+This is not as gruesome as it sounds, as many brain imaging methods today are entirely non-invasive.

-Temporal Resolution-Temporal resolution refers to the accuracy of the scanner in relation of time: or how quickly the scanner can detect changes in brain activity.
+Temporal resolution = the accuracy of the scanner in relation to time, ie how quickly the scanner can detect changes in brain activity.

 What is it and how does it work?